ChristophShyper/presentation-okta-saml-aws/Article.md

       aws_rolename = all
       ```
     - Run `gimme-aws-creds`, it will update `~/.aws/credentials` creating needed profiles.
 The output of the command will tell which credentials profiles have been updated.
-    - Use those profile names to configure AWS providers in your Terraform code replacing the previous ones.
+    - Use those profile names to configure AWS providers in your `terraform.tf` code replacing the previous ones.
       ```hcl
       provider "aws" {
         alias   = "master"